Northern Grown Perennials

 especially on leaf expression in the middle of the clump.
 Because the foliage is so dense,

-ROOM ONLY has very heavy, unyielding substance—perhaps another reason
+that STANDING ROOM ONLY has very heavy, unyielding substance—perhaps

-symmetrical leaf formation where everything grows to a specific set of
+where everything grows to a specific set of expectations, look

 Price: